 During the first six weeks of school, our primary focus will be on building positive relationships with students.
 During this time, teachers will utilize a variety of tools to understand the academic and SEL needs of their students.
 As a result, teachers will be able to identify what types of support students will need to fully access tier one curriculum and instruction.
 When necessary, teachers will develop support plans for students; these support plans will include the type of support, duration for the support, and progress monitoring tools that will be used to evaluate student progress.
+Support plans, when in place, will be shared and developed in partnership with students and families.
 The intensity and level of support each student receives should be fluid and should not take the place of core instruction.
 The different supports students receive should be consistent with their demonstrated academic needs.